Tuberculous meningitis is an infection of the membranes covering the brain and spinal cord (meninges).

 Tuberculous meningitis is life-threatening if untreated.
 Long-term follow-up is needed to detect repeated infections (recurrences).

 - Build-up of fluid between the skull and brain (subdural effusion)

 Call the local emergency number (such as 911) or go to an emergency room if you suspect meningitis in a young child who has the following symptoms:

 Call the local emergency number if you develop any of the serious symptoms listed above.
 Meningitis can quickly become a life-threatening illness.

-Treating people who have signs of a non-active (dormant) tuberculosis infection can prevent the spread of tuberculosis.
-A PPD test and other tuberculosis tests can be done to tell if you have this type of infection.
+Treating people who have evidence of a non-active (dormant) tuberculosis infection can prevent the spread of tuberculosis.
+A dormant infection can be detected by a positive PPD.

 Iseman MD.
 Tuberculosis.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 23rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2007:chap 345.

 Swartz MN.
 Meningitis: bacterial, viral, and other.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 23rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2007:chap 437.